Why CMC?

 To be eligible for consideration, candidates must have the following GCE ‘O’ Level examination (or equivalent) results.

-To be eligible for selection, students must also have sat for Mathematics (Elementary/Additional) and fulfil the aggregate computation requirements for the ELR2B2-A Aggregate Type listed here ( 33KB).
+Applicants must also have sat for Additional Mathematics / Mathematics and fulfil the aggregate computation requirements for the ELR2B2-A Aggregate Type ( English Language, 2 relevant subjects and 2 other best subjects) listed at www.np.edu.sg/docs/ELR2B2.pdf.

 For students with other qualifications, please refer to the NP website for the entry requirements and admissions exercise period.